University of Navarra

-The University of Navarra is a private research university located on the southeast border of Pamplona, Spain.
-It was founded in 1952 by St. Josemaría Escrivá de Balaguer, the founder of Opus Dei, as a corporate work of the apostolate of Opus Dei.
-The University of Navarra has consistently been ranked as the best private university in Spain.
-In 2021, the university's School of Law was ranked best in Spain and 44th in the world by Times Higher Education's international rankings.
+The University of Navarra is a private Catholic research university located on the southeast border of Pamplona, Navarre, Spain.
+It was founded in 1952 by Saint Josemaría Escrivá de Balaguer, the founder of Opus Dei, as a corporate work of the apostolate of Opus Dei.
+The University of Navarra is among the best private universities in Spain.
+The University of Navarra is third in the "European Teaching Rankings of 2019" by Times Higher Education's International Rankings.

-Through its six campuses (Pamplona, San Sebastián, Madrid, Barcelona, Munich and New York City), the university confers 35 official degrees, 13 dual degrees and more than 38 master's programs in 14 faculties, 2 university schools, 17 institutes, its graduate business school, IESE ("Instituto de Estudios Superiores de la Empresa"; in English: "International Graduate School of Management" or "Institute of Higher Business Studies"), ISSA ("Instituto Superior de Secretariado y Administracion"; in English: Superior Institute of Secretarial and Administrative Studies), and other centers and institutions.
+Through its six campuses (Pamplona - Iruña, Donostia - San Sebastian, Madrid, Barcelona, Munich and New York City), the university confers 35 official degrees, 13 dual degrees and more than 38 master's programs in 14 faculties, 2 university schools, 17 institutes, its graduate business school, IESE ("Instituto de Estudios Superiores de la Empresa"; in English: "International Graduate School of Management" or "Institute of Higher Business Studies"), Instituto Superior de Secretariado y Administracion (ISSA) (in English: Superior Institute of Secretarial and Administrative Studies), and other centers and institutions.

 The university also runs a teaching hospital, CUN, where 2,045 qualified professionals handle more than 100,000 patients each year, and a medical center research, CIMA, that focuses on four main areas: Oncology, Neuroscience, Cardiovascular Sciences, and Gene Therapy and Hepatology.

 History

-The institution was founded as the Estudio General de Navarra on 17 October 1952 with the encouragement of Josemaría Escrivá.
+The institution was founded as the Estudio General de Navarra on 17 October 1952, with the encouragement of Josemaría Escrivá.
 It began as a School of Law with 48 students and eight professors, under the direction of Ismael Sánchez Bella.
 The founder described the ideals he wanted to transmit in the university:

 After the foundation of the Faculty of Philosophy in 1955 and the Business School, IESE, in 1958, the Estudio General de Navarra was established as a university by The Holy See on 6 August 1960, and Escrivá was designated as the Great Chancellor.
-The university received an official accreditation from the Spanish State, on 8, September 1962.
+The university received an official accreditation from the Spanish State, on 8 September 1962.

 Students

-The university has a total of 11,180 students (1,758 international); 8,636 whom are pursuing a bachelor's degree, 1,581 of whom are master's degree students, and 963 PhD students.
+In 2023, the university has a total of 12,054 students (1,758 international); 9,207 of whom are pursuing a bachelor's degree, 2,807 of whom are master's degree students, and 1,011 PhD students.

 In addition, it has agreements with other universities, including the University of Washington (USA), the University of Hong Kong (Hong Kong) and the University of Edinburgh (UK).